mohamedbstar413/senior-steps-workshop/day2/README.md

 ## 🎯 Overview

 VProfile is a production-ready multi-tier web application that demonstrates modern DevOps practices and infrastructure automation.
-The project uses Vagrant to provision a complete application stack with separate VMs for each service layer.
+The project uses Vagrant to simulate provisioning a complete on-premise application stack with separate VMs for each service layer.

 ### Key Features

-✅ **Automated Infrastructure** - Complete VM provisioning with Vagrant
+✅ **Automated Infrastructure** - Complete VM provisioning with Vagrant ✅ **Automated Configuration** - Complete Shell Script for each VM
 ✅ **Multi-Tier Architecture** - Separated concerns across 4 VMs
-✅ **Service Discovery** - Configured hostname resolution
 ✅ **Reverse Proxy** - Nginx for load balancing and routing
 ✅ **Message Queue** - RabbitMQ for async processing
 ✅ **Database Layer** - MariaDB with pre-populated data